0testsa/AntiCryptoJS/README.md

-# AntiCryptoJs Script
+# AntiCryptoJS Script

 This project contains a script for encrypting and decrypting data using AES and DES algorithms.
-It also includes a test script to validate the functionality of the AntiCryptoJs script.
+It also includes a test script to validate the functionality of the AntiCryptoJS script.

 ## Requirements